ianmcampbell/Curricula/README.md

 # Curricula
-Curricula for Arcus ModularEducation Support System See "braunsb/Lessons" for more information about the project.
+Curricula for Arcus ModularEducation Support System See [the a-MESS Lesson repo] (https://github.com/braunsb/Lessons) for more information about the project.

 ## To Add a Curriculum/Exploder